 Next, we evaluate the methods' predictions of future case counts by comparing them to true case counts.
 In addition to measuring predictive performance, we also assess the model's uncertainty calibration by comparing the coverage probability of its prediction intervals with the actual, achieved (empirical) coverage.
-We first picked four spread out dates: 2020-10-12, 2020-11-23, 2020-12-21 and 2021-01-18.
-For each date, we use the 15 preceding weeks of data for inference and evaluated predictions of case counts for the following 3 weeks.
+We first picked four well separated dates: 2020-10-12, 2020-11-23, 2020-12-21 and 2021-01-18.
+For each date, we used the 15 preceding weeks of data for inference and evaluated predictions of case counts for the subsequent 3 weeks.
+These assessment periods were chosen to cover a range of situations from relatively stable transmission rates (during lockdown in January) to drastic changes in transmission rates due to non-pharmaceutical interventions (NPIs) (during December period).
 Note that since the methods do not model drastic changes arising from NPIs changing, we expect them to perform poorly during such periods.
-Therefore, we include 2020-12-21 as an example of such a period, because there are drastic changes to the NPIs, whereas the remaining three dates involve periods without substantial changes to the spread dynamics.
-In addition to the variants of
+In addition to the variants of EpiMap, EpiEstim and EpiNow2, we also included two simple baselines: "zero" which predicts zero cases for all dates and LTLAs, and "last case count" which predicts using the case count on the last day of the 15-week inference period for each LTLA.

 Fig. 3.
 Reliability curves assessing the uncertainty estimates produced by models.
 Each model yields percentiles of its case count posterior predictive distribution.
-The curves show the portion $\hat{p}$ of predictions (across dates and LTLAs) for which the true case count is less than the p-th percentile $\hat{c}p$ of the model (y-axis) vs. p (x-axis).
+The curves show the portion \hat{p} of predictions (across dates and LTLAs) for which the true case count is less than the p-th percentile \hat{c}p of the model (y-axis) vs. p (x-axis).